Albert Niemann (tenor): Later premieres

 Niemann remained with the Berlin opera until 1888, but in the later years of his career he participated in several important tours.
 In 1882, he appeared as Siegmund in the first London Die Walküre, at Her Majesty's Theatre.
 In 1883, he was one of the twelve pall-bearers at Wagner's funeral at Wahnfried.
 From 1886 to 1888 he appeared at the Metropolitan Opera House, as the first American Tristan (December 1, 1886, Anton Seidl, conductor, Lilli Lehmann, Isolde), as Siegfried in the first American Götterdämmerung (January 25, 1888, with Lilli Lehmann as Brünnhilde), and in Spontini's opera Fernando Cortez.
 In New York, he also sang Siegmund, John of Leyden in Le prophète, Tannhäuser, Lohengrin, Florestan (in Fidelio), and Eleazar in La juive.
 Angelo Neumann's touring company, in which Niemann took part under Seidl's conductorship, toured with the Ring through many towns of Germany, Belgium, Holland, Switzerland, Italy, Hungary, and Austria.

 Albert Niemann died in Berlin, two days short of his 86th birthday.
+He is buried at the Stahnsdorf South-Western Cemetery.

 His son Albert Niemann (1880–1921) was the paediatrician who described Niemann–Pick disease.